kapresoft/wow-addon-suite/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve the ActionbarPlus Add-On
+about: Create a report to help improve the Add-On
 title: ''
 labels: ''
 assignees: ''
 ---

 **Describe the bug**